csabimf/awm-git/README.md

 ## Installation

 1. Download the update site *awm_git.zip* from the [latest release](https://github.com/csabimf/awm-git/releases/latest).

 2. Install as any other Eclipse plug-in, using *Help* → *Install New Software...*

+   You have to uncheck *Group items by category* for the plug-in to show up.

 ## Provided Tool Types